 Descrizione del progetto

-Increasingly, scientists from different disciplines have dedicated their efforts to understand how childhood conditions influence the development of an individual.
+Increasingly, scientists from different disciplines have dedicated their efforts to understanding how childhood conditions influence the development of an individual.
 School and family play a role in this process.
 More prepared and motivated children today lead to more successful adults tomorrow, in the labor market as well as in all other life dimensions (health, civic participation, parenthood responsibilities) with benefits for the whole society.